German spy warns firms 'easy prey' to espionage as Merkel visits China

 Beijing rejects U.S. charges it uses cyber espionage to acquire technology to modernise its military.

-The former U.S. intelligence contractor Edward Snowden has leaked documents that purportedly show that the U.S. National Security Agency has spied on Chinese companies such as Huawei Technologies [HWT.UL].
+The former U.S. intelligence contractor Edward Snowden has leaked documents that purportedly show that the U.S. National Security Agency has spied on Chinese companies such as Huawei Technologies.

-Trade between Germany and China has been worth about 140 billion euros (110.74 billion pounds) per year for the past three years but in the first quarter of this year, German exports to China surged by 9.8 percent, according to one German trade organisation, the GTAI.
+Trade between Germany and China has been worth about 140 billion euros ($190 billion) per year for the past three years but in the first quarter of this year, German exports to China surged by 9.8 percent, according to one German trade organisation, the GTAI.

-The chief executive of German auto giant Volkswagen (VOWG_p.DE), Martin Winterkorn, told a conference in Berlin this week that China had proved "a recipe for stability".
+The chief executive of German auto giant Volkswagen , Martin Winterkorn, told a conference in Berlin this week that China had proved "a recipe for stability".

 Merkel will visit the city of Chengdu on Sunday and hold talks with Chinese Premier Li Keqiang in Beijing on Monday.